We stand with Ukraine to help keep people safe. Join us

 Does a Factory Reset Get Rid of Viruses?

-When malware infects your Mac, iPhone, or Android device, you might consider a factory reset to wipe the virus from existence.
-While the method can be effective, you'll also lose all of your important information.
-Even if you back up your data, you'll need to ensure that the backup is free from infection.
-If you'd prefer to remove only the malicious software, Clario's security app with built-in antivirus can perform a more targeted elimination.
+When malware infects your PC, Mac, iPhone, or Android, you might consider a factory reset to wipe the virus out.
+While it can be effective, you'll also lose vital information.
+Even if you back up your data, you'll need to ensure the backup is free from infection.
+Follow this guide on a safe factory reset, install Clario Anti Spy, and use its Anti-spy setup to minimize the chances of getting your mobile devices infected in the first place.

 Table of contents